Edmonton, London: Shopping

 The main retail centre of Edmonton is the Edmonton Green Shopping Centre which has a market, and the other retail centre is at the "Angel" Edmonton which is a high street containing a wide range of retail outlets.

 Politics

-The Member of Parliament for Edmonton is Kate Osamor, Labour Co-op who was elected at the General Election held on 5 May 2015.
+The Member of Parliament for Edmonton and Winchmore Hill is Kate Osamor, Labour Co-op who was elected to the Edmonton constituency at the 2015 general election.